 The midpoints of the two microphones should be pointing towards the source, with the outputs being equally panned left and right.
 The two microphones should be placed within close proximity to the sound source.

-The coincident technique produces a relatively narrow stereo spread but good imaging.
-Due to the microphones close proximity, there are no phase problems as can be seen with the spaced pair technique above.
+The X-Y technique produces a relatively narrow stereo spread but good imaging.
+Due to the microphones' close proximity, there are no phase problems that can be seen with the spaced pair technique above.

 Microphone Type: 1x cardioid, 1x bi-directional

 The mid-side configuration combines two types of microphone, one being either a cardioid or omni directional microphone (the mid), and the other being with a figure-eight microphone (the side).
 The cardioid/omni microphone is placed in the middle facing straight forward, while the figure-eight microphone is placed facing ninety degrees to the side.